formation-res/formation-res/README.md

 Refer to our main website to learn more about [FORMATION Gmbh](https://tryformation.com).

-The FORMATION REST API is intended for FORMATION customers to provide information about objects to FORMATION.
+The FORMATION REST API is intended for FORMATION customers to provide information about objects in their workspace to FORMATION.
 This may include coordinates, meta data, or custom information tags.

 To use the API, you need the following bits of information that will be provided by FORMATION:

-- The API endpoint for your environment, for example this is the endpoint for our multi tenant environment: https://api.tryformation.com/track/location
+- The API endpoint for your environment, for example this is the endpoint for our multi tenant environment: https://api.tryformation.com
 - The ID of the workspace that you are sending information to.
-- A valid JWT token; ask the FORMATION team to get one or get one via the API below using your credentials.
+- A valid JWT token; you can get one via the API below using your credentials.
+Ask FORMATION for API user credentials.

-## GET/POST /token
+## Use Cases

+- Provide location updates for objects
+- Update meta data about objects
+- IOT Sensor updates

+## `GET/POST /token` - Authenticate

 Use the token API to get a JWT token that can be used with the other APIs.
 You can extract the JWT access token from the response that comes back.